-In 2022, over 2 million people participated in Jumpstart’s Read for the Record, the world’s largest shared reading experience, and were able to #DreamBig by reading this year’s selection, Nigel and the Moon by Antwan Eady.
-The excitement and love for Jumpstart’s Read for the Record enables children and adults to connect in shared reading experiences around the world year after year.
+In 2023, over 2 million readers participated in Jumpstart’s Read for the Record and #SharedLove by reading With Lots of Love by Jenny Torres Sanchez and illustrated by André Ceolin!
+Your excitement and love for this mission enables millions of children and adults to connect in these important shared reading experiences worldwide year after year.

 First Time Participant:

-First-time Read for the Record participant who went above and beyond
+For a first-time participant that went above and beyond

-Best Community Celebration
+Best Community Celebration:

-District of the Year
+District of the Year: